 IRIS Invigilation software verifies the identity of a student during assessment and provides for both manual and automated facial verification.
-It can record and review a student's assessment session.
+It has the ability to record and review a student's assessment session.
 It flags suspicious behaviour by the students for review by an academic administrator.
 IRIS software requires installation on students' laptop devices that are enabled with a webcam.